rbanffy/vm370/README.md

 These are VM/370 systems with numerous improvements, fixes, and extras.
 VM370ce is newer and has more functionality.

-Both come preconfigured with three users:
+Both come preconfigured with multiple users:

 |Userid|Description|Password|
 |------|-----------|--------|
 |CMSUSER|Normal user|CMSUSER|
 |MAINT|Maintenance user|CPCMS|
 |OPERATOR|Operator user|OPERATOR|

+The user MAINT can see the other users in the `USERS DIRECT` file.

 ### MVSTk4